 The overall mission of IASS WG4 is to encourage and synthesize presentations, reports and publications on projects, designs and research related to telecommunication towers and masts.

 In the 1960s, the development of broadcasting structures highlighted many design problems for tall lattice and spatial structures.
 At a meeting of the IASS in 1969, a special working group (No. 4) was proposed to exchange ideas and experiences in order to form recommendations for design of guyed masts.
 The resulting recommendations, published by the IASS in 1981, now form the basis of several international design codes and have considerably influenced the European and North American practice.

 Current ObjectivesThe objectives of the Working Group are threefold:

-- The 30th Biennial Meeting of the Working Group for Masts and Towers will be held in Toronto, ON, Canada 12th - 16th September 2021 by kind invitation from John Wahba from Turris
+- The 30th Biennial Meeting of the Working Group for Masts and Towers is postponed due to COVID-19 and will be held in Toronto, ON, Canada 11th - 15th September 2022 by kind invitation from John Wahba from Turris

 - The 29th Biennial Meeting of the Working Group for Masts and Towers was held successfully in Winchester, UK, in September 8th - 12th, 2019 with 55 participants from 19 countries.
 The meeting was arranged by Arqiva, who owns the broadcast antenna masts and towers in the UK.